RouteToRoot/soc-lab-01-ssh-auth-detection/README.md

 ---

 ## Executive Summary
-This lab demonstrates essential SOC analyst skills by generating, detecting, and documenting SSH authentication activity on a Linux endpoint.
+This lab demonstrates SOC analyst fundamentals by generating and analyzing SSH authentication activity on a Linux system.
-Both successful and failed SSH login attempts were intentionally triggered to create realistic authentication artifacts for analysis.
+Both **successful** and **failed** SSH login attempts were intentionally produced to simulate attacker behavior.
-These logs simulate attacker techniques (e.g., password guessing, invalid user enumeration) and form the foundation for SIEM alerting, brute-force detection, and incident triage workflows.
+These events create logs that are essential for brute-force detection, threat hunting, and SIEM correlation.

+All evidence is documented and stored in the `evidence/` directory.

 ---

 ## Lab Objectives
-- Validate baseline network connectivity from the Ubuntu VM.
+- Validate Ubuntu network connectivity
-- Generate SSH authentication events using both valid and invalid credentials.
+- Trigger SSH authentication events from a Kali host
-- Extract SSH-specific logs using the systemd journal (`journalctl`).
+- Analyze SSH logs using `journalctl`
-- Identify failed authentication patterns and metadata.
+- Identify failed login and brute-force indicators
-- Map log information to SOC detection use cases.
-- Capture, store, and document all evidence using professional SOC-style formatting.
+- Document evidence using SOC-style structure
+- Push all work to GitHub using a fine-grained PAT

 ---

 ## Environment Overview
-**Target Host:** Ubuntu Linux (SSH enabled)
+**Target Host:** Ubuntu Linux
 **Attacker Host:** Kali Linux
 **Hypervisor:** VMware Workstation

-**Core Tools:**
+**Tools Used:**
 - SSH client
 - `journalctl`
 - ICMP (`ping`)